CLEOsat-group/leosatpy/README.rst

 .. attention::

-    To prevent unexpected behaviour during execution, please also check that:
+    To prevent unexpected behaviour during the program execution, please also check and make sure that:

     * the raw FITS-files contain data
     * FITS-header keywords (e.g., `IMAGETYP` of bias, flats, or science files) are correctly labeled
     * corresponding raw FITS calibration images are available (e.g., binning, exposure time, filter)

-We are now ready to run LEOSatpy.
+LEOSatpy is now ready for use.

-"""""""""
 Reduction
 """""""""